sen-gthb/ai-case-study/README.md

 > "Extreme Performance for Extreme Conditions"

 ## Overview and Origin
-* Name of company
+* Name of company?
 Kongsberg Gruppen is a Norwegian group-enterprise that develops advanced technology, claiming to place sustainability and the resolution of climate change at the core of all of its work.
 [1]

 * When was the company incorporated?
 Kongsberg was founded March 20, 1814.
 They went public in 1993, however are mostly owned by the Norwegian government.
 [2]